SotirisDimitrakoulakos/ClothAId_AI_Cloth_Recognition_and_Description_System_for_Visually_Impaired_BSc_Thesis/README.md

 Prerequisites:
 - Clone this directory to your enviroment.
+- Install all the appropriate dependencies, configs and checkpoints files for the usage of the MMFashion model,inside the "MMFashion" directory (may need to create virtual enviroment in that directory first too).
 - Make sure you enviroment has enough computational power to go through the following processes.

 To use: